NORTHEASTERN U.S. trip

 There may be another hospital-related building up ahead on the right.

 This is the building I'm talking about - though it may be just a parking garage.

-I-95 in Milford, CT.
+I-95 in Milford, Conn.
 I don't know what the center lanes of the freeway or the elaborate rail structures are for.